Skip navigation

 Biography:

-I have nearly a decade's experience as staff researcher in academia.
+I have over a decade's experience as staff researcher in academia.
 Following my medical training [Manipal University, India], I obtained an international EU FP7 Marie Curie Fellowship to pursue my doctoral research in human development and regenerative medicine.
 Subsequently, in line with my postdoctoral research [JGW Patterson Fellow, MRC-NC3Rs Fellow] I established my group in cancer research and regenerative medicine.
 Our vision is to deliver clinically relevant non-animal technologies/preclinical models towards regenerative medicine and precision medicine.

 Esteem Indicators: